LucaMartinoia/bluesky-SIMCOM/README.md

 - ADS-B In: Receives and decodes messages broadcast by other aircraft and ground stations.

 <p align="justify">
 While ADS-B offers significant improvements in terms of cost, coverage, and accuracy over traditional primary and secondary radar systems, it suffers from a critical shortcoming: it was not designed with security in mind.
-The standard ADS-B protocol used in civil aviation broadcasts unencrypted data in plain text, making it susceptible to eavesdropping, spoofing, message injection, and denial-of-service attacks ([Schäfer et al., 2013](https://doi.org/10.1007/978-3-642-38980-1_16)).
+The standard ADS-B protocol used in civil aviation broadcasts unencrypted data in plain text, making it susceptible to eavesdropping, spoofing, message injection, and denial-of-service attacks (<a href="https://doi.org/10.1007/978-3-642-38980-1_16">Schäfer et al., 2013</a>).
 These vulnerabilities raise concerns about the system’s trustworthiness and hinder its full adoption as a radar replacement.
 </p>

 ## The ATM-EXCITE Project